How to Build a Solid Knowledge Management Process [+ 2 FREE Workflow Templates]

 • Compliance and Risk Management: Effective Knowledge Management includes documenting processes and solutions, which is essential for Compliance Management and following industry regulations and standards.
 A well-maintained knowledge base can mitigate risks associated with knowledge loss due to employee turnover, ensuring that critical information is preserved and accessible, regardless of personnel changes.

-To get you started on implementing a structured knowledge process, we are giving you a free workflow template, available within InvGate Service Desk.
+To get you started on implementing a structured knowledge process, we’re offering you two free workflow templates to help you implement a structured knowledge management process with InvGate Service Desk.

 This workflow template shows how knowledge is handled from proposal to publication within the IT environment.
 The workflow ensures that content is appropriately vetted and classified before it becomes part of the knowledge base, enhancing the utility and integrity of the information shared.